enthought/mayavi/docs/source/mayavi/modules.rst

           actor of the active module.

    :OrientationAxes:
-          Creates a small axes on the side that indicates the position of the co-ordinate axes and thereby marks the orientation of the scene.
+          Creates small axes on the side that indicates the position of the co-ordinate axes and thereby marks the orientation of the scene.
 Requires VTK-4.5 and above.